-- 32320.
-There is in the Natural Resources Agency the Sacramento-San Joaquin Delta Conservancy, which is created as a state agency to work in collaboration and cooperation with local governments and interested parties. - 32322. (a) The conservancy shall act as a primary state agency to implement ecosystem restoration in the Delta. - (b) The conservancy shall support efforts that advance environmental protection and the economic well-being of Delta residents, including all of the following: - (1) Protect and enhance habitat and habitat restoration. - (2) Protect and preserve Delta agriculture and working landscapes. - (3) Provide increased opportunities for tourism and recreation in the Delta. - (4) Promote Delta legacy communities and economic vitality in the Delta, in coordination with the Delta Protection Commission. - (5) Increase the resilience of the Delta to the effects of natural disasters such as floods and earthquakes, in coordination with the Delta Protection Commission. - (6) Protect and improve water quality. - (7) Assist the Delta regional economy through the operation of the conservancy's program. - (8) Identify priority projects and initiatives for which funding is needed. - (9) Protect, conserve, and restore the region's physical, agricultural, cultural, historical, and living resources.
+32320.
+There is in the Natural Resources Agency the Sacramento-San Joaquin Delta Conservancy, which is created as a state agency to work in collaboration and cooperation with local governments and interested parties.

+32322. (a) The conservancy shall support efforts that advance both environmental protection and the economic well-being of Delta residents in a complementary manner, including all of the following:

+(1) Protect and enhance habitat and habitat restoration.

+(2) Protect and preserve Delta agriculture and working landscapes.

+(3) Provide increased opportunities for tourism and recreation in the Delta.

+(4) Promote Delta legacy communities and economic vitality in the Delta, in coordination with the Delta Protection Commission.

+(5) Increase the resilience of the Delta to the effects of natural disasters such as floods and earthquakes, in coordination with the Delta Protection Commission.

+(6) Protect and improve water quality.

+(7) Assist the Delta regional economy through the operation of the conservancy's program.

+(8) Identify priority projects and initiatives for which funding is needed.

+(9) Protect, conserve, and restore the region's physical, agricultural, cultural, historical, and living resources.

-- (10) Assist local entities in the implementation of their habitat conservation plans (HCPs) and natural community conservation plans (NCCPs). - (11) Facilitate take protection and safe harbor agreements under the federal Endangered Species Act of 1973 (16 U.S.C.
+(10) Assist local entities in the implementation of their habitat conservation plans(HCPs) and natural community conservation plans (NCCPs).

+(11) Facilitate take protection and safe harbor agreements under the federal Endangered Species Act of 1973 (16 U.S.C.
 Sec.
-1531 et seq.), the California Endangered Species Act (Chapter 1.5 (commencing with Section 2050) of Division 3 of the Fish and Game Code), and the Natural Community Conservation Planning Act (Chapter 10 (commencing with Section 2800) of Division 3 of the Fish and Game Code) for adjacent landowners and local public agencies. - (12) Promote environmental education through grant funding. - (c) When implementing subdivision (b), the conservancy shall undertake efforts to enhance public use and enjoyment of lands owned by the public.
+1531 et seq.), the California Endangered Species Act (Chapter 1.5 (commencing with Section 2050) of Division 3 of the Fish and Game Code), and the Natural Community Conservation Planning Act (Chapter 10 (commencing with Section 2800) of Division 3 of the Fish and Game Code) for adjacent landowners and local public agencies.

+(12) Promote environmental education through grant funding.

+(b) When implementing subdivision (a), the conservancy shall undertake efforts to enhance public use and enjoyment of lands owned by the public.